GAN-007/RANDOM-IP-SCANNER/README.md

 # RANDOM-IP-SCANNER
-RANDOM IP SCANNER(using Python Django) once in the ip_scanner directory .... assuming you already have django setup ,
+RANDOM IP SCANNER(using Python Django) once in the RANDOM-IP-SCANNER directory .... assuming you already have django setup ,
 run:  python manage.py runserver this will prompt this url(http://127.0.0.1:8000)